 - Applicants must be an undergraduate sophomore or junior enrolled full time in a metallurgical/materials science engineering program at a qualified college or university.

 - Relatives of members of the funding committee/division are not eligible.

 - Submitted coursework must be relevant to the scholarship for which the student is applying.

 - Grade Point Average (GPA) of 3.0 or higher required.

 How to Apply

-Please submit the following documents to complete the nomination process:
+Please submit online the following documents to complete the scholarship application process.
+Paper and e-mailed applications and letters will not be accepted.